M31, the Andromeda Galaxy

-The Andromeda Galaxy is thought to be quite similar to our own Milky Way galaxy.
+The Andromeda Galaxy is thought to be quite similar to our own Milky Way.
 The two are the largest galaxies of the cluster we are in, known as The Local Group.
-It lies about 2.5 million light years from us — pretty close.
+M31 lies about 2.5 million light years from us — pretty close.
 In fact, Andromeda and the Milky Way will eventually merge.
-This shot shows star clusters, nebula and dust lanes in the Andromeda galaxy.
-The galaxy’s tips extend almost right into the corners of this image, which spans 3.5 degrees across the diagonal (about 7 moon widths).
-The galaxy to the lower right of M31 is M110.
+This shot shows star clusters, nebulae and dust lanes in the Andromeda galaxy.
+The galaxy’s tips extend almost right out of this image, with a diagonal of about 4 degrees (about 8 moon widths).
+The galaxy to the lower left of M31 is M110.
 This shot shows some dark features in M110.
-The galaxy on the left edge of Andromeda is M32, another satellite galaxy.
+The galaxy on the right edge of Andromeda is M32, another satellite galaxy.
 Andromeda is thought to contain about a trillion stars.
 Wow.

 Whenever I look at this galaxy — which is often with my naked eye — I think of the light reaching my eye having begun its journey before humans evolved on earth.
 Pretty cool.